amayagil/deploy_machines/roles/insights-registration/README.md

 The insights-client install will be configured by using a configuration yaml file to modify various parameters.
-Here's an example, insights-client-.conf.j2, that configures the insights-client to register via basic auth using the provided username/password and display_name:
+Here's an example, insights-client-.conf.j2, that configures the insights-client to register via basic auth using the provided username/password and display_name (it will populate the /etc/insights-client/insights-client.conf file):

 ```yaml
 [insights-client]